 We may use protected health information about you to provide, coordinate or manage your care with your doctors, nurses, technicians, medical students, or other personnel who are involved in taking care of you.
 We may also share protected health information about you in order to coordinate the different things you need, such as prescriptions, lab work and x-rays.

 For Payment for Services.
-We may use information about you so that the treatment and services you receive at the may be billed to and payment may be collected from you, an insurance company or a third party.
+We may use information about you so that the treatment and services you receive may be billed to and payment may be collected from you, an insurance company or a third party.

 As Required By Law.
 We will disclose protected health information about you when required to do so by federal, state or local law.